 This Doyo period and early Autumn are also great times to consider giving your body a break from your habitual consumption patterns.
 For the last 40+ years I have been offering an Autumn Detox group program at my clinic in Northern California and for the last couple of years I have also lead an online class through the Zoom online conferencing platform, which enables me to interact with students around the world.

-THIS NEW ONLINE COURSE begins on September 18th and features four live online classes with me.
+THIS NEW ONLINE COURSE begins on September 12th and features 3 live online classes with me and includes an additional 3 classes as part of an optional Autumn Detox.

 I hope you can join us